saberland/saber/website/pages/docs/markdown-features.md

 This is a wonderful world..
 ```

-Alternatively, if it is not set Saber will automatically use the first paragrah or everthing before `<!-- more -->` comment as the excerpt.
+Alternatively, if it is not set Saber will automatically use the first paragraph or everything before `<!-- more -->` comment as the excerpt.

 ```markdown
 ---